• Home

 3.Reasonable Living Costs:

-Netherlands allows Non-EU students to work 16 hours per week during semesters and 40 hours a week during semester holidays that is in June, July and August.
-But part time working outside the campus is only allowed if any local employer files a work permit (TMV) request on your behalf to immigration office and seeks their permission but if your hosting university in Netherlands finds an internship post related to your study programme for you at a local firm or company or inside the campus then no work permit is required.
-Minimum per hour wage in Netherlands as estimated in 2018 was £7.50 to £7.83 per hour.
-By this average a student can earn 512 Euros per month during their semesters and 1280 Euros during semester holidays by doing part time work in Netherlands.
+In the Netherlands, non-EU students are permitted to work 16 hours per week during the academic year and 40 hours per week during the summer months of June, July, and August.
+But if any local employer submits a work permit (TMV) request on your behalf to the immigration office and requests permission, part-time employment outside the campus is only permitted.
+On the other hand, if your hosting university in the Netherlands finds an internship position relevant to your study program for you at a local firm or company or inside the campus, no work permit is necessary.
+According to estimates from 2018, the minimum hourly wage in the Netherlands was between £7.50 and £7.83.
+In accordance with this standard, a student can make 512 euros per month during their semesters and 1280 euros by doing part time work in Netherlands

 5. Opportunity of Visa Extension After Graduation From Netherlands